Statistics and Sampling Concepts

 Method of Sampling Autostat Collection

-Sampling is either enabled or disabled for columnstore tables.
+Sampling is either enabled or disabled for columnstore tables, via the default_autostats_columnstore_sampling engine variable.
 Enabled is the default.
 Rowstore tables only have the enabled option.

 Histograms vs Sampling